Last Updated April 2015

 Effective July 22, 2007, the maximum benefit limitation does not apply to a dual member with:

-DRS has created the examples below to illustrate some of the common ways that dual membership may affect a member’s retirement benefit.
+DRS has created the examples below to illustrate some of the common ways that dual membership may affect a member's retirement benefit.
+The administrative factors used in these examples are for illustrative purposes only.
+See the Administrative Factors page for the most current numbers.
 This is not a complete listing of dual membership scenarios.
 Please contact DRS if your particular situation is not addressed here or if you need more information.

 Lee is 52 years old and has four service credit years in LEOFF Plan 2 and 21 years in PERS Plan 1.
 Under dual membership rules, Lee can combine his service credit from the two systems to qualify for retirement.
 Under PERS Plan 1, Lee cannot qualify for retirement until age 55 with at least 25 service credit years.
 Since Lee has at least 20 years of service credit and is at least age 50, he qualifies under LEOFF Plan 2 eligibility rules.